-The winery is located in the commune of Saint-Estèphe or the area of the same name in the Médoc (Bordeaux).
+The winery is located in the commune of Saint-Estèphe or area of the same name in the Médoc (Bordeaux).
 It is separated from the famous Château Lafite-Rothschild only by a stream.
-A part of the vineyards was abandoned in 1789 and thus the Château Cos Labory was founded.
-Château Cos d'Estournel was founded in 1811, when the horse and wine merchant Louis-Gaspard d'Estournel (1753-1844) acquired the first vineyards.
-He had recognised the quality of the extremely poor gravel soils (Cos) at an early stage.
-The name "Cos" (Caux) is derived from "Colline de cailloux" (gravelly hill).
-Louis-Gaspard d'Estournel exported his wine to India and Arab countries.
+Part of the vineyards were detached in 1789 in connection with the French Revolution, thus founding Château Cos Labory.
+The year of foundation of Château Cos d'Estournel is considered to be 1811, when the horse and wine merchant Louis-Gaspard d'Estournel (1753-1844) acquired the first vineyards.
+He had recognised the excellent quality of the extremely barren pebble soils (Cos) at an early stage.
+The part of the name "Cos" (Caux) is derived from "Colline de cailloux" (gravelly hill).
+Louis-Gaspard d'Estournel exported his wine as far as India and several Arab countries.
 From there he imported noble horses, which were bred in the pastures around the vineyards.
-He built a huge wine cellar, partly in Asian style, including the pagoda-like curved roofs and the famous door from the harem of the Sultan of Zanzibar.
+He built a huge wine cellar in partly Asian style, including the pagoda-like curved roofs and the famous door from the harem of the Sultan of Zanzibar.

 The glossary is a monumental achievement and one of the most important contributions to wine knowledge.
 Of all the encyclopaedias I use on the subject of wine, it is by far the most important.
 That was the case ten years ago and it hasn't changed since.Andreas Essl